 Establishing National Standards to Measure Progress

-Our newly launched Progress out of Poverty Index® for Indonesia allows microfinance institutions to determine the poverty level of their clients and track their movement out of poverty.
+Our Progress out of Poverty Index® for Indonesia allows microfinance institutions to determine the poverty level of their clients and track their movement out of poverty.
 Grameen Foundation is developing strategic partnerships with local organizations and networks to make the tool more widely available and utilized, thus maximizing our impact in Indonesia.

 Presentations from Grameen Foundation's May 2005 Tsunami Conference